 The University of Illinois at Urbana-Champaign and the University of Birmingham have jointly established the BRIDGE Seed Fund of $200,000 to stimulate wider academic engagement between the two universities.

 The BRIDGE framework aims to deepen these existing collaborations and develop wider faculty networks to: build cognate research areas; expand educational exchange opportunities; and strengthen strategic aspirations for institutional engagement.
 To this end, the institutions have established a joint BRIDGE Seed Fund to which permanent full-time faculty member at each institution are encouraged to apply.
-Applications will be accepted from January 17 through March 6, 2020.
+Application decisions will be announced on June 10, 2020.

 Applications must be made using the BRIDGE Seed Fund Application Form (above) and provide the following information: